droplit/passport-hue/README.md

 Strategy to authenticate with Hue via OAuth2 in Passport

-For more details, read the Ecobee developer docs at https://developers.meethue.com/develop/hue-api/remote-authentication/
+For more details, read the Hue developer docs at https://developers.meethue.com/develop/hue-api/remote-authentication/

 ## Installation